jdunkerley/jdunkerley/creating-an-alteryx-cpp-function.md

 ## Why Would I Want To?

 The main reasons for wanting to create new functions is to extend functionality.
 Technically, the XML Macro functions are just a shorthand to existing expressions (although this is still a very powerful abilty) - you cannot make Alteryx do anything fundamentally new using this method.
-The C++ coded functions however allow you to do anything you like within a function.
+The C++ coded functions however allow you to do anything you like within a function (assuming your C++ is up to it!).

 They remove a lot of the limitation that the XML function have.
 It is straight forward to take a variable amount of inputs and handle appropriately.
 You can handle invalid inputs gracefully and return errors (with hopefully helpful messages) back to the workflow.